cKlee/ecpo/ecpo.md

 While instances of the class [ RunningChronology ] must not make use [ hasEnd ] or the subproperties of [ hasEnd ], instances of [ ClosedChronology ] must make use of [ hasEnd ] or one or more subproperties of [ hasEnd ].
 All Instances of [ RunningChronology ] or [ ClosedChronology ] must make use of [ hasBegin ] or one or more subproperties of [ hasBegin ].

 In cases of a itemized [ Chronologies ](#chronology) which are neither running nor closed nor having a beginning or ending group, one should make use of the property [ hasItemized ] or one of its subproperties.
-To list multiple single items within a [ Chronology ] one must make use of the property [ hasSubChronology ], because one [ Chronology ] must only describe one item in a itemized way.
+To list multiple single items within a [ Chronology ] one must make use of the property [ dcterms:hasPart ](http://dublincore.org/documents/dcmi-terms/#terms-hasPart), because one [ Chronology ] must only describe one item in a itemized way.

 # Classes